Freeways of Milwaukee: Bay Freeway

 The Bay Freeway was the name of a proposed freeway in Milwaukee.
 No portion of the freeway was constructed.
 It was intended to be an east–west freeway running on the north side of the city.
 It was to begin at Interstate 43 (I-43) in Glendale, near Hampton Avenue.
 From there it would run westerly to the proposed interchange with the Stadium Freeway and the Fond du Lac Freeway.
 The Bay Freeway would have overlapped the Fond du Lac Freeway for approximately 2 mi before splitting off and continuing westward, intersecting the Zoo Freeway and continuing through Menomonee Falls and Pewaukee before joining Wisconsin Highway 16.

 Belt Freeway

 The Belt Freeway was a proposed beltway through the western and southern suburbs of Milwaukee.
 It was planned to begin at the Lake Freeway southeast of the Milwaukee Mitchell International Airport and end at the Fond du Lac Freeway in the northwest suburbs.
 It was to run parallel to the Airport and Zoo Freeways, both of which were constructed.

 East–West Freeway

-The East–West Freeway, also called the East–West Corridor, is the name of I-94 as it enters the Milwaukee metro from the west until it reaches the Mitchell Interchange and the portion of I-794 between the Mitchell Interchange and the Lake Freeway in downtown Milwaukee.
+The East–West Freeway, also called the East–West Corridor, is the name of I-94 as it enters the Milwaukee metro from the west until it reaches the Marquette Interchange and the portion of I-794 between the Marquette Interchange and the Lake Freeway in downtown Milwaukee.